How to Find Wholesale Suppliers for Amazon FBA

 4. Responsiveness

-• Respond within minutes or hours, not days or weeks
+• Quick response time: Suppliers should respond within minutes or hours, not days or weeks, to resolve any concerns efficiently.

-• Solve problems and collaborate to achieve the best outcome for you and your customers
+• Problem-solving ability: Look for suppliers who actively listen and collaborate to find the best solutions for you and your customers.

 5. Prices